okasi/ftx-fills-telegram-bot/README.md

 - `pnpm run start` to get it running

 - You should probably setup pm2 (https://pm2.keymetrics.io/docs/usage/quick-start/) on a VPS (https://cloud.hosthatch.com/a/2831) and keep it running 24/7

+TODO:
+- Debounce & edit to prevent spam
+- 1-1 private chat for simplicity